Hi Opie!

 Hi Opie! is a Canadian preschool show that premiered on September 1, 2014 on TVOKids and also airs on Knowledge Network and City Saskatchewan.

 The series was renewed in 2015 for a second season.
 Season 2 began airing September 7, 2015 on TVO and City.
 It premiered on Knowledge Network on September 28, 2015.

 The first season was formerly available on Netflix in North America.
+As of July 2025, the series is featured on the Yippee TV streaming service.

 Plot

 Hi Opie! is a live-action preschool series that follows the social, emotional and intellectual escapades of 5-year-old Opie, a puppet who is the "new kid" in a kindergarten class.
 Each story contains a simple lesson about personal growth, with a focus on the process of learning through play.
 In March 2016, it was announced that a sequel series entitled Opie's Home began production in the summer of 2016 and was released in 2017.